The story of

 information.
 You can get a taste of code breaking

-Create your own codebreaking challenge at school, where
+and create your own codebreaking challenge at school,

 Enigma